Sweetgreen Launches "Plates" Today. Is the Food Bowl Trend Finally Over?

-Salad bowl magnate Sweetgreen is experimenting with something squarer, flatter, and hotter: “plates.”
-The DC-born chain announced today that it will launch a new dinner-esque menu category at all 100-plus locations nationally, offering nine healthful combinations of proteins like hot honey chicken or tofu matched—not mixed—with veggies and grains.
+Salad-bowl magnate Sweetgreen is experimenting with something squarer, flatter, and hotter: “plates.”
+The DC-born chain announced today that it will launch a new dinner-esque menu category at all 100-plus locations nationally, offering nine healthful combinations of proteins such as hot honey chicken and tofu matched—not mixed—with veggies and grains.

 So, is the build-your-own bowl trend over?

-Well, no: bowl-based meals are not going away.
-Sweetgreen’s salads and warm grain mixes remain the backbone of the $1 billion-plus company.
+Well, no: Bowl-based meals are not going away.
+Sweetgreen’s salads and warm grain mixes remain the backbone of the $1 billion–plus company.
 “Plates” were slated to roll out next year—perhaps the timely demise of the circa-2018 bowl craze—but the health crisis sped the launch along.
-Not to mention the obliteration of quick-grab workday lunches and demand for warm, comforting meals (Sweetgreen plans to donate one plate to frontline workers for every one purchased).
+Not to mention the obliteration of quick-grab workday lunches and demand for warm, comforting meals.
+(Sweetgreen plans to donate one plate to frontline workers for every one purchased.)

-It may be a signal that restaurants are finally ready to think outside the poke and acai, ancient grain or power bowl.
+It may be a signal that restaurants are finally ready to think outside the poke and açai, ancient-grain, or power bowl.

-Just look at the sandwich pop-ups that have proliferated in the Covid-era.
-Fine dining and drinking spots like Seven Reasons and the Columbia Room are new sandwich destinations (for Soleado and Get a Hero Be a Hero respectively).
-Former Spoken English chef Matt Crowley has his own sandwich shop out of the Columbia Room; Federalist Pig is packaging barbecue between bread at Kramer Books; and there’re buttery breakfast sandwiches coming to Shaw.
+Just look at the sandwich pop-ups that have proliferated in the Covid era.
+Fine-dining and drinking spots including Seven Reasons and the Columbia Room are new sandwich destinations (for Soleado and Get a Hero Be a Hero, respectively).
+Former Spoken English chef Matt Crowley has his own sandwich shop out of the Columbia Room; Federalist Pig is packaging barbecue between bread at Kramerbooks; and buttery breakfast sandwiches are coming to Shaw.

 Bowls are a trend of abundance and convenience, neither of which strikes the right tone right now.
-Standing in a tight lunch line, eyeing open, brimming containers of food, murmuring “I’ll do avocado, no onions, medium dressing.”
+Standing in a tight lunch line, eyeing open, brimming containers of food, murmuring, “I’ll do avocado, no onions, medium dressing.”
 Rushing back to the office, self-perfected bowl in hand.
 It all seems foreign right now.

 And we have time.
-Bowls are healthy-ish and multi-task friendly.
+Bowls are healthy-ish and multitasking-friendly.
 Something that can be consumed—carb-free!—before spin class.
 Or gracefully picked at during a lunch meeting.
 Or at your desk, fork in hand (no knife needed) while the other types away.

 These days, it feels like we all have time for a plate.
 And two hands for a sandwich.